Fort Bonifacio Tenement

 The Fort Bonifacio Tenement (FB Tenement), also known as the Diosdado Macapagal Tenement Housing, Western Bicutan Tenement or simply as The Tenement is a residential building in Western Bicutan in Taguig, Metro Manila, Philippines.
 It is known for its central basketball court known as Tenement Court which often serves as a medium for murals and exhibitions.
+In 2010, the building was declared unsafe after a structural assessment, leading to residents facing the possibility of eviction.

 History

 The Tenement in Taguig was a public housing project by the administration of Philippine President Diosdado Macapagal.
 The building was constructed in 1963 as a response to the influx of migrants moving to the area which would later be known as Metro Manila.

 Eviction

 There have been several attempts by the government to have the tenants evicted from the Fort Bonifacio tenement.
 The National Housing Authority (Philippines) in 2010 declared the building along with the Punta Santa Ana Tenement and Vitas Tenement in Manila as unsafe and likely to collapse in an event of a major earthquake.
 During the 2010 elections, then Taguig mayoral candidate Lani Cayetano promised to residents of the Fort Bonifacio Tenement that evictions would stop and Cayetano got elected as Mayor of Taguig.

 In 2014, the government issued an eviction order but residents opposed the directive to relocate to Cavite since most residents are employed within Metro Manila and residents cited a study from the Department of Public Works and Highways that their building only needs retrofitting.

 From 2010 to 2018, the government has sent 19 eviction notices to residents, while residents sent 39 letters to the Taguig local government requesting temporary shelter while waiting for a replacement residential building to be built.
 By March 2018 only 712 families from the Fort Bonifacio and Punta Santa Ana tenements have volunteered to get transferred to another site.
+As of July 2022, majority of the residents remained.